 What this means to you...
 Wonderlic gives a quick, painless, and easy test!

 Similar to many other types of intelligence tests, the Wonderlic intelligence test will begin asking you easy questions, moving on to harder questions as you move through the test.
 Often, the last ten questions on the test are the hardest.
 The advantage to this type of test is that you can skip a question, moving onto the harder questions, leaving spare time to work on the easier ones (also, you can always skip the harder questions, and focus more on the easier ones).
-This gives you a great deal of flexibility with the test, since you aren't worrying about a single problem.
+This gives you a great deal of flexibility with the test since you aren't worried about a single problem.

-As for the questions themselves, they are a secret of the company Wonderlic, and are protected.
+As for the questions themselves, they are a secret of the company Wonderlic and are protected.
 However, the Wonderlic test does focus on three main areas, which you should be prepared to be quizzed on:

 2.)
 Reading: You will be asked to compare certain words, as well as to re-arrange words into a meaningful sentence (provided with sample words that do not make sense).
-In addition, you will also be asked to provide critical reasoning to support your conclusions on questions, as well as to recognize similarities between different statements on the test.
+Also, you will also be asked to provide critical reasoning to support your conclusions on questions, as well as to recognize similarities between different statements on the test.